 Welcome to Yale's Perception & Cognition Lab!

-We're a group of cognitive scientists who are interested in all aspects of perception, cognition, and how they relate to each other.
-For more information on the research going on in our lab (including papers, manuscripts, demos, etc.), check out some of the individual homepages of our members listed below.
-We work in close collaboration with several other labs here at Yale, especially Marvin Chun's Visual Cognitive Neuroscience Lab.
+We're a group of cognitive scientists who explore how we see and how we think, with a special focus on how perception interacts with (and provides a foundation for) other aspects of our mental lives.
+For more information on the research going on in our lab (including papers, manuscripts, demos, etc.), click on the banner above, or check out some of the individual homepages of our members listed below.

 Quick Links